coforma/temp-janus-hints/lesson1.md

 - And log out.

 Just under the header on the left you can view your CSA number, the social security number of the annuitant, and the status of the case.
+[insert image lesson1_header.png]

-On the right the secondary navigation lets you look at—
+On the right the _secondary navigation (Utility drawer)_ lets you look at—

 - Alerts that let you know messages, warnings, and errors in the case
 - Any history of this particular case
 - The documents that you are using in the case,
 - and any comments about this case.
+[insert image lesson1_secondarynav.png]

-In the main navigation on the left, you have the sections of the application itself.
+In the _main navigation_ on the left, you have the sections of the application itself.
 The main case area is a scrollable region that allows you to go through the case as necessary, either through scrolling, using the scroll bar, or tabbing through items.
 And even when you tab past the bottom of the visible screen, Janus continues to move forward, displaying the next field.
+[insert image lesson1_mainnav.png]

-At the bottom of Janus is the Action Bar.
+At the bottom of Janus is the _Action bar_.
 The Action bar provides an area for actions to execute on the case that you’re looking at.
 We’ll look more into the Action Bar in depth in another lesson.
+[insert image lesson1_actionbar.png]

+## Navigation and Interaction Areas
 Let's dive into each of the navigation and interaction areas.

 - Health benefits provides the ability to enter the information required from the health benefits plan that the annuitant has requested.
 - Life insurance provides election information about life insurance.